 Type-approval authorities are encouraged to exchange best practices and experiences within the framework of the EU Forum for Exchange of Information on Enforcement or similar entity in a Contracting Party.

 3.3.
-Responsibilities of market surveillance authorities
+Responsibilities of Contracting Party authorities

-Following the requirements in [Article 8 to Regulation (EU) 2018/858, or equivalent provisions in other Contracting Parties], the market surveillance authorities shall carry out regular tests to verify whether anti-tampering, security and cybersecurity measures are sufficient.
-Market surveillance authorities shall be responsible for vehicle selection, application of testing methods, follow-up activities, reporting and corrective or restrictive measures.
+Following the requirements in Article 8 on obligations of market surveillance authorities of Regulation (EU) 2018/858, or equivalent provisions in other Contracting Parties, the Contracting Party authorities shall carry out regular tests to verify whether anti-tampering, security and cybersecurity measures are sufficient.
+Contracting Party authorities shall be responsible for vehicle selection, application of testing methods, follow-up activities, reporting and corrective or restrictive measures.

 3.3.1.
-Vehicle selection for market surveillance
+Vehicle selection for surveillance purposes

-When carrying out market surveillance tests, the market surveillance authorities shall select the vehicle types with regards to emissions to be tested based on a risk assessment.
+When carrying out surveillance tests, the Contracting Party authorities shall select the vehicle types with regards to emissions to be tested based on a risk assessment.
 Vehicle types (with regards to emissions) deemed to pose a greater risk according to the risk assessment shall be prioritised for testing according to paragraph 3.3.2.

 The risk assessment shall consider the following aspects: